jeremiedecock/gitlab-lib/docs/developer.rst

 Also if you want to completely remove this environment from your system, you can type::

-    conda remove --name TODO_PYTHON_PACKAGE_NAME-dev --all
+    conda remove --name gitlablib-dev --all

 See https://conda.io/docs/user-guide/tasks/manage-environments.html for more information on Anaconda virtual environments.

-Step 2: Setup TODO_PROJECT_NAME for development
+Step 2: Setup Python Client for GitLab for development
 +++++++++++++++++++++++++++++++++++

 Now setup this cloned version for development.
-The following command will make symlinks in your python library directory to your TODO_PROJECT_NAME installation (it creates a `.pth` file, there is no need to set PYTHONPATH, in fact it should be blank to avoid other problems).
-From then on, all the TODO_PROJECT_NAME binaries and the library itself will be usable from anywhere.
+The following command will make symlinks in your python library directory to your Python Client for GitLab installation (it creates a `.pth` file, there is no need to set PYTHONPATH, in fact it should be blank to avoid other problems).
+From then on, all the Python Client for GitLab binaries and the library itself will be usable from anywhere.

 For Linux/MacOSX users, type::